-Track-HD will be a 3-year natural history study (2-year involvement for each subject) of premanifest and early HD (stage 1 and 2; Shoulson, 1981).
-Each centre will recruit 90 subjects: 30 control subjects, 30 premanifest individuals and 30 early disease subjects.
-All subjects will be assessed at baseline, 1 year and 2 years.
-Subjects will undergo clinical, neuropsychiatric, cognitive, quantitative motor, oculomotor and MRI assessment as well as donating blood samples at baseline, one year and two years.
+Track-HD will be a 4-year natural history study (up to 3-year involvement for each subject) of premanifest and early HD (stage 1 and 2; Shoulson, 1981).
+Each centre will initially recruit 90 subjects: 30 control subjects, 30 premanifest individuals and 30 early disease subjects and these subjects will be assessed at baseline, 12, 24 and 36 months (corresponding to years 1 to 4 of the study).
+Additional premanifest subjects will be recruited to replace withdrawals in year 3 and these subjects will be assessed at baseline and 12-months (corresponding to years 3 and 4 of the study).
+Subjects will undergo clinical, neuropsychiatric, cognitive, quantitative motor, oculomotor and MRI assessment as well as donating blood samples at baseline, 12, 24 and 36 months.
 Shorter time interval assessments may be instituted following the one-year data analysis if there is evidence for robust change over one year in any assessment.
 Updates to the assessment protocol will occur annually or sooner if needed so that new methods and findings can be dynamically incorporated to enhance the design and usefulness of the study.